bigman1208000/BEP20-Contract-Template/README.md

 ```
 ### BEP20 Token Creation Services

-if you need help deployment standard BEP20 tokens (binance smart chain / BSC) I am ready to help you with a service fee of 0,15 BNB + list token on PancakeSwap & bonus <a href="https://tokoagus.id/produk/ico-crypto/">template html ICO Crypto</a> for website landing pages.
+if you need help deployment standard BEP20 tokens (binance smart chain / BSC) I am ready to help you with a service fee of 0,1 BNB.

 <b>Contact me on:</b>